samriddhiambashta/Classification_models/README.md

 # Classification_models
-This contains two basic models using random classifier and SVM.
+This contains two basic models using random forest classifier and SVM.